Please note: Canada Business Ontario is now FedDev Ontario Small Business Services.

 The "Market research and statistics" section of the Canada Business website offers a number of categorized links to data and analytical resources, many of which are free to access.
 Other sources of secondary research materials include libraries, universities, industry associations and government departments.

-Canada Business Ontario’s Secondary Market Research Service provides you with information from a number of resources:
+Small Business Services’ Secondary Market Research Service provides you with information from a number of resources:

 - Information about business trends and local competitors